Adrift Just Off the Islets of Langerhans: Reception

-Jayme Lynn Blaschke has described "Adrift" as "impenetrable and baffling", and John C. Wright has stated that his only recollection of the story is "a vague sense of disgust"—and that in the story, Dr Frankenstein was portrayed as quoting The Wizard of Oz.
+Jayme Lynn Blaschke has described "Adrift Just Off the Islets of Langerhans" as "impenetrable and baffling", and John C. Wright has stated that his only recollection of the story is "a vague sense of disgust"—and that in the story, Dr Frankenstein was portrayed as quoting The Wizard of Oz.
 Conversely, in 1977, George Edgar Slusser referred to the tale as "one of (Ellison's) most ambitious and provocative tales to date."